pacificclimate/docker-ncwms/README.md

    - The configuration file in this repo configures a single dynamic dataset with prefix `x`, and no static datasets.
      This is correct for intended usage at the present time.
-1. Use `docker-compose` to start, stop, and restart the container as necessary.
+1. *From the deployment directory* (necessary to get the environment variables), use `docker-compose` to start, stop, and restart the container as necessary.

 Notes: